Shuvo-Hasan/From-Scratch-with-Numpy/README.md

-# From-Scratch-with-Numpy
+# From-Scratch-with-NumPy
 From Russia with Love, opss...
-From Scratch with Numpy...
-Numpy implementation of all the basics of deep learning.
+From Scratch with NumPy...
+NumPy implementation of all the basics of deep learning.
-Reference - Grokking Deep Learning by Andrew W. Trask, Manning Publication Co.
+Reference: Grokking Deep Learning by Andrew W. Trask, Manning Publications Co.